-Understanding Periodicals vol 2
+Understanding Periodicals mail vol 2

 - Platinum Certification: All of the above plus: 7.
 Postal Policy - Why it works the way it does (October) ($20)

-Register here (available to NNA members and nonmembers; however, only NNA and N/MA members will have access to the recording following the program): https://nna.formstack.com/forms/mhpi_certification
+Register here (available to NNA members and nonmembers; however, only NNA members will have access to the recording following the program): https://nna.formstack.com/forms/mhpi_certification